AMD SEV (Secure Encrypted Virtualization)

 Intel SGX (Software Guard Extensions)

-Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services.
+A portable, extensible, open-source platform for managing containerized workloads and services.
 It enables clustering groups of hosts running Linux containers and the easy and efficient management of those clusters at scale.

 “lift and shift ”

 The ability to move a working application from its existing computing environment into another, most often virtualized environment, without modification.
 Confidential Cloud software enables enterprises to “lift and shift” their existing packaged and privately developed applications into highly secure enclave and Confidential Cloud environments at minimal cost and almost no effort.